Anton Yagama

 Anton Yagama (born 31 December 1954) is a Papua New Guinean politician, who, since August 2012 has served as a Member of the National Parliament of Papua New Guinea representing Usino-Bundi Open for the United Resources Party.

 Life and education

 Yagama completed his secondary education at St. Fidelis College in Kap, Madang Province.
 He completed a Bachelor of Economics at the University of Papua New Guinea.
 Yagama is a farmer by profession.
-From 1991-2011 was a member of the Church Council of the FourSquare Church.
+From 1991 to 2011 was a member of the Church Council of the FourSquare Church.

 Political career

 Abel was elected to represent Usino-Bundi Open at the 2012 general election as a candidate of the United Resources Party.
 Yagama currently serves as the Chair of Finance Parliamentary Referral Committee.